-• Supporting health professionals with the diagnosis and management of rare diseases
+- Supporting with the diagnosis and management of rare diseases

-• Introducing health professionals to resources available to them and their patients
+- Introducing resources for health professionals and their patients

 Series 1 (2022-2023)